kinoshitadaisuke/ncu_advobs_202202/README.md

 # ncu_advobs_202202
-course material for the course "Advanced Astronomical Observations"
+course material for the course "Advanced Astronomical Observations" offered at Institute of Astronomy, National Central University at 2nd semester of academic year 2021.